orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 ### Loading the database

 The first thing your users will want is to make sure that when they load the app, their data is available.
-You'll do so easily by loading the database contents into memory.
+You will do so easily by loading the database contents into memory.

 Update your `NewPiecePlease class` handler, adding **one line** at the bottom of the IPFS `ready` handler: